kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-label-for-batch-jobs/README.md

 covered with unit & integration tests.

 We propose a single e2e test for the following scenario:
-- the Job controller does not reconcile a job with any other value of the `managed-by` label.
+- the Job controller does not reconcile a job with any other value of the "managed-by" label.
 In particular, it does not reset the status for an unsuspended Job.

 ### Graduation Criteria

 #### Beta

-- skip synchronization of jobs when the `managed-by` label does not exist, or equals `job-controller.k8s.io`
+- skip synchronization of jobs when the "managed-by" label does not exist, or equals `job-controller.k8s.io`
 - unit & integration tests
 - implement the `job_by_external_controller_total` metric
 - implement the additional Job status validation (see [here](#job-status-validation))